 20. Buy Fresh Produce at a Farmer’s Market

 Fresh veggies, seafood, and local arts and crafts are just some of the things you can pick up at one of the many Farmer’s Markets in Anchorage.
-Most of these markets are open mid-May through September, including the largest open-air market in Anchorage, the downtown Anchorage Market and Festival.
+Most of these markets are open mid-May through September, including the largest open-air market in Anchorage, the Anchorage Market and Festival.

 21. Throw Axes